Andrew McCutchen Player Props: Pirates vs. White Sox

 White Sox Pitching Rankings

-- The pitching staff for the White Sox has a collective 10.6 K/9, the second-best in the league.
+- The White Sox pitching staff ranks fourth in the league with a collective 10.4 strikeouts per nine innings.

-- The White Sox have a 6.93 team ERA that ranks 29th across all league pitching staffs.
+- The White Sox have a 7.70 team ERA that ranks last across all MLB pitching staffs.

-- White Sox pitchers combine to give up 15 total home runs at a rate of 2.1 per game (most in baseball).
+- White Sox pitchers combine to surrender 17 total home runs at a clip of 2.1 per game (most in baseball).

-- The White Sox will look to Giolito (0-0) in his second start of the season.
+- Clevinger (1-0) gets the starting nod for the White Sox, his second this season.

-- The right-hander last pitched on Saturday against the Houston Astros, when he tossed five innings, allowing two earned runs while giving up five hits.
+- The righty last pitched on Sunday against the Houston Astros, when he went five scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.